 Approximately 260 telephone cooperatives and 900 electric cooperatives today serve much of rural America.
-Electric cooperatives provide reliable power to more than half of the entire U.S. land area, nearly 2 million square miles.
+Electric cooperatives provide reliable power to more than half of the entire U.S. land area, nearly 2 million square miles in 47 states.
 More than 30 states have at least one telephone cooperative.

 Many cooperatives provide Internet service as a natural extension of their existing infrastructure.
 Telephone cooperatives started with Internet access by providing dial-up and DSL service over their copper telephone lines.
-Most telephone co-ops are already transitioning to all-fiber networks, upgrading everyone in their territory from the old copper phone lines of
+Most telephone co-ops are already transitioning to all-fiber networks, upgrading everyone in their territory from the old copper phone lines of 50 years ago.9 More than 90 rural electric co-ops have embarked on fiber optic projects to increase Internet access for their members, a number that is growing rapidly from just a handful in 2012.10